mchancan/flynet/README.md

 ![](readme/flynet_cann.png)

-In this release, we provide an open source implementation of the FlyNet supervised learning experiments in [A Hybrid Compact Neural Architecture for Visual Place Recognition](https://doi.org/10.1109/LRA.2020.2967324), DOI [10.1109/LRA.2020.2967324](https://doi.org/10.1109/LRA.2020.2967324), accepted for publication in the IEEE Robotics and Automation Letters (RA-L) journal.
+In this release, we provide an open source implementation of the FlyNet supervised learning experiments in [**A Hybrid Compact Neural Architecture for Visual Place Recognition**](https://doi.org/10.1109/LRA.2020.2967324), DOI [10.1109/LRA.2020.2967324](https://doi.org/10.1109/LRA.2020.2967324), accepted for publication in the IEEE Robotics and Automation Letters (RA-L) journal.
 Preprint version available at https://arxiv.org/abs/1910.06840.

 ## Abstract